ruan-xian/PowerScraper/README.md

 Under advanced, you can choose where the .exe gets outputted.
 Now you can convert, and use the program as normal.

+To include the new automator, separately compile EasyAutomator.py.

 ## Known Issues

-I am currently trying to get Mac support - if I do, be aware that Mac releases will always be behind Windows, since you have to make Mac apps on a Mac.
+I don't have a Mac.

 ## Concerns